16 AWESOME Things to Do at the Grand Canyon

 1. Look Into the Canyon from Mather Point

 There are many viewpoints to see the Grand Canyon, but this is the most popular.
-You can’t go wrong with any of them, but Mather is located near the main Visitor Center, and it has a decorative walkway leading to the viewpoint.
+You can’t go wrong with any of them, but Mather is located near the main visitor center, and it has a decorative walkway leading to the viewpoint.

+It’s also one of the best viewpoints.
 It’s quite an experience — especially if you’ve never seen the canyon before!!!

 2. Stop in at the Visitor Center

 Mather Point is located right by the visitor center, so stop in while you’re there.
 Here you can ask a ranger questions, find out when and where the ranger programs are, look at exhibits, get your passport book stamped, and buy merchandise.
+It’s also near the depot to ride the Grand Canyon shuttles.

-You can also drop in the Park Store while you’re there to buy some merchandise.
+This is a great time to stop in the Park Store while you’re there to buy some merchandise.

 3. Walk the Rim Trail